encheta/Android-Mining-ARMv8/README.md

 # Android-Mining
 Quick installation of mining on Android Phones.

 This installation script is experimental and has been adapted from Oink70's original.
-It has been modified to remove installation of Oink70's public SSH key, as well as redirect it to installing a version of ccminer by simeononsecurity thats even further optimized for most ARMv8 architectures.
+It has been modified to remove installation of Oink70's public SSH key, as well as redirect it to installing a version of ccminer by simeononsecurity thats even further optimized for most ARMv8 architectures (Cortex models A53, A55, A57, A72, A73, A75, A76, A78c, & A78).

 I may have also updated the QR and default wallet and pool details to my own.
-Unless you're wanting to donate some hashrate to me do remember to change it using the steps below. ;)
+If you're wanting to donate some hashrate to me, don't remember to change the config using the steps below. ;)

 ## Github cloning and customizing
 1. clone this repo to your own github account.
-2. change the URL on line 38 of the README.md to reflect your own account.
+2. change the URL on line 38 of the 'README.md' to reflect your own account.
 3. replace `QR/install.png` with your own.
-4. change lines 50 to reflect your own github link.
+4. change line 41 of 'install.sh' to reflect your own github link.
 6. adjust the `config.json` to your address and mining details.
 7. optional: change line 20 of your `config.json` to your own LAN IP range.
 8. optional: change line 21 of your `config.json` to the LAN IP your phone uses.